-But sadly, too many Christians don’t know God’s promises.
-It’s like God gives us a treasure chest full of gold coins – but we leave it closed.
-We don’t know what’s in it.
-We never use the coins.
+But sadly, many Christians don’t know God’s promises.
+It’s like God gives us a treasure chest full of gold coins, and we never open it to see what’s inside.

-But God wants us to open the treasure chest and see all the riches we have in His promises.
-He wants us to see the riches, trust the riches, and experience the riches of His promises.
+But God wants us to open this treasure chest and see all the riches we have in his promises.
+He wants us to see his promises, trust his promises, and be transformed by his promises.